Arithmetic Wavefront Sets and Generic $L$-packets: Local Gan-Gross-Prasad Conjecture

 \subsection{Twisted Jacquet module associated to $[p_1,1^{\Fn-p_1}]$}

 The twisted Jacquet module associated to the partition of type $[p_1,1^{\Fn-p_1}]$ splits into two types: the Bessel type and the Fourier-Jacobi type, according to $p_1$ is odd and even, respectively.
 Note that when $p_1=1$ the stable nilpotent orbit corresponds to the zero nilpotent orbit.
-However, the twisted Jacquet modules of the Bessel type and Fourier-Jacobi type for the classical groups can still be defined for $p_1=1$ (\cite{GGP12}).
+However, the twisted Jacquet modules of the Bessel type and Fourier-Jacobi type for the classical groups can still be defined for $p_1=1$ (\cite{GGP12}), which will also be given in this section.

 First, for $X_{e,\varsigma}$ as given by \eqref{xe,var}, to compute $\kappa(u,X_{e,\varsigma})$ for $u\in \Fu_{X_{e,\varsigma},2}$, we introduce the following identity. \begin{lem} For $X\in \Fg$, we have